hagoshb/hello-world/README.md

 # hello-world
-This is the starting repository of hagos
+This is the starting repository of hagos Desalegn